 One of the most iconic dishes in Jordan is mansaf, a Bedouin dish made of lamb cooked in a yogurt sauce and served over rice.
-The lamb is typically cooked for hours until it is tender and infused with the flavors of yogurt and spices.
+The lamb is typically cooked for hours until tender and infused with the flavors of yogurt and spices.
 This dish is often served on special occasions and is considered a symbol of hospitality.

 Another popular traditional dish is shakshuka, a Middle Eastern breakfast dish made of eggs poached in a flavorful tomato and pepper sauce.
 This dish is often served with bread to dip in the sauce and can be found at many local cafes and restaurants throughout the country.

 In addition to traditional dishes, Jordan is also home to a growing foodie scene, with many chefs experimenting with fusion cuisine that combines local flavors with international influences.
 One example is the popular dish known as maqluba, which is a traditional Palestinian dish that has been given a modern twist in Jordan.
 The dish is made with rice, vegetables, and meat, and is often served upside down in a pot, giving it its name, which means "upside down" in Arabic.

 Another example of fusion cuisine can be found in the form of Jordanian-style sushi.
 This unique spin on the traditional Japanese dish features ingredients such as falafel and tabbouleh wrapped in sushi rice and seaweed.

 Jordan is also known for its street food scene, where you can find a wide variety of delicious and affordable dishes.
 Some popular street foods include falafel, shawarma, and kofta, which are all made with ground meat and spices and can be found at food carts and street vendors throughout the country.